Autostart

 - Binary:

 os.Executable()followed byEvalSymlinks.
 The installer rejects transient locations outright (/tmp/,/var/tmp/,/dev/shm/, thego-buildcache used bygo run).
 It warns on awkward-but-acceptable ones (~/go/bin,~/.cache, paths with spaces) and suggests copying to~/.local/bin/runwisp.
-Override with--binaryfor Ansible/Nix. - Data dir: an absolute
+Override with--binaryfor Ansible/Nix. - Data dir and config, system install:

 Idempotent re-install